Canton, Texas: History

 Canton is known for its First Monday Trade Days.
 According to various sources, the tradition began with district court meetings held on the first Monday of each month, or with the monthly visit of neighbors during the days of the Confederate States of America.
 The custom began with the swapping of surplus stock by barter and grew to include casual bargaining for or swapping of dogs, antiques, junk, and donkeys on a 30 acre grounds.
 It is so popular that Canton goes from a town of 5,100 to a town of over 30,000 during each First Monday weekend, making it the largest flea market in the world.
 In the past, due to the success of First Monday, the city of Canton had no property tax.
 However, as of 2006, that is no longer the case.

 Canton also holds the Van Zandt County Fair and Rodeo and an Annual Bluegrass Festival, which takes place in August.
 Between 2003 and 2007, Canton was the host community for the United States Equestrian Drill Championship (Super Ride), which showcases top color guard and mounted drill teams from throughout the country.

 On April 29, 2017, the city and county sustained severe damage from four tornadoes.
 One of these tornadoes was rated EF4, making it one of the two strongest tornadoes of the year.
 Reports of four fatalities and dozens of injured prompted opening of displacement shelters as a disaster declaration was made for Van Zandt County.
 Texas Governor Greg Abbott ordered state resources to the area to offer assistance to local officials.

 On May 29, 2019, the city and county sustained extensive damage from a tornado that struck the downtown area, near First Monday Trade Days.
 No deaths or injuries occurred, but several houses and local businesses were severely damaged or destroyed.
 The tornado struck the intersection of Texas State Highways 19 and 64.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.6 square miles (14.6 km^{2}), of which 5.2 square miles (13.4 km^{2}) are land and 0.4 square mile (1.1 km^{2}) is water (7.80%).

+Transportation

+Canton was previously served by the Canton-Hackney Airport, The airport appears to have closed in 2022.